 - Heel (Achilles tendonitis)

-- Elbow (such as tennis elbow or golfer’s elbow)
+- Elbow (“elbow tendonitis” such as tennis elbow or golfer’s elbow)

-- Foot (posterior tibial tendonitis, peroneal tendonitis or extensor tendonitis)
+- Foot (posterior tibial tendonitis, peroneal tendonitis, extensor tendonitis or sesamoiditis)

 - Hands (extensor tendonitis)